-With reference to your email we would be very interested in appearing on your great website, I would like to suggest a cooperation with you!
+With reference to your email, we would be very interested in appearing on your great website, I would like to suggest a cooperation with you!
 Would joining our affiliate programme and working on a CPA basis be something you might be interested in?

 I have looked at your site and think that it would be perfect for our strategic partnership program.
-On becoming a strategic partner I can provide you with a white label, feed or banners all with a unique tracking code to allow you to list our inventory on to your site.
+On becoming a strategic partner, I can provide you with a white label, feed or banners all with a unique tracking code to allow you to list our inventory onto your site.

 - Text link answers

-Thanks for your message as received below, it has been forwarded onto me.
+Thanks for your message as received below, it has been forwarded to me.
 We would be interested in advertising, specifically text links back to our relevant pages, could you let me know what the cost would be for this?

 Thank you for your mail.
 Would it be possible for us to stick a link on URL or possibly have you create and endorsement about company name within the current content of this page?
 We are very interested in this page and working with you.

 Thank you for your email.
 We are satisfied with the way we market our product and are not at this point looking for further outlets.
 Thank you for your interest in our company.